Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

-We empirically find that our proposed approaches considerably stabilizes the training procedure of the network.
-Fig. \ref{fig:loss} shows the (smoothed) training loss curves related to cGAN \cite{Isola2017Pix2Pix}, CA-GAN, and SCA-GAN on the CUFS dataset.
-Specially, Fig. \ref{fig:loss}(a) and Fig. \ref{fig:loss}(b) shows the reconstruction error (Global $L_1$ loss) and the adversarial loss in the sketch synthesis task; Fig. \ref{fig:loss}(c) and Fig. \ref{fig:loss}(d) show the reconstruction error and the adversarial loss in the photo synthesis task, respectively.
-For clarity, we smooth the initial loss curves by averaging adjacent 40 loss values.
+We finally analyse the training procedure of cGAN \cite{Isola2017Pix2Pix}, CA-GAN, and SCA-GAN.
+To this end, we conduct sketch synthesis and photo synthesis experiments on the CUFS dataset, respectively.
+During training, after every epoch, we apply the learned model to the training/testing subset and calculate the corresponding reconstruction errors (Global L1 loss) on each subset.
+Fig. \ref{fig:loss} shows the reconstruction errors, where \textit{train} denotes the reconstruction error on the training set, and \textit{test} that on the testing set.
+For clarity, these curves are plot on semilog coordinate.

-Obviously, there are large impulses in the adversarial loss of cGAN.
-In contrast, losses related to both CA-GAN and SCA-GAN are much smoother.
-The reconstruction error of both CA-GAN and SCA-GAN are aslo smaller than that of cGAN.
-Additionally, SCA-GAN achieves the least reconstruction errors and smoothest loss curves.
-This observation demonstrates that the proposed compositional loss both speeds the training up and greatly stabilizes it.
+Obviously, there are relatively larger fluctuations in loss curves of cGAN, in contrast to those of CA-GAN and SCA-GAN.
+Besides, the reconstruction errors of both CA-GAN and SCA-GAN drop faster initially and are lower than that of cGAN.
+Finally, SCA-GAN shows slight superiority over CA-GAN in terms of the reconstruction errors.
+These observations demonstrate that the proposed approaches considerably speed the training up and stabilize it.